ExtremeEmpress/ouradb/README.md

 6. Select "Save & Test".
 ```

-Now, you want to create a dashboard.
-As an example we will create a dashboard with a panel showing temperatures ("temperature_deviation").
+Now, you want to construct dashboard panels

 ```
 1. On the left, select "+" > "Create".
 2. Select "Add new panel".
-3. At the bottom, in the Query section, select:
+3. The flux language syntax takes some getting used to.
+The following will return all the data for given dates.
+You can further filter it down with more |>'s from(bucket: "my-bucket")
+  |> range(start: 2023-10-20, stop: 2023-10-22)
+4. Be sure to change the time frame on the right column to something other than 6 hours.
 ```

 Now you are ready to start creating your own panels and exploring your Oura data!